Raheem Kassam: Later developments

 In his October 2016 Newsnight interview, Kassam suggested that Donald Trump would be a better President of the United States than Hillary Clinton.
 A few days after the result of the American presidential election was announced, Kassam accompanied Farage when the former UKIP-leader was the first British politician to meet President-elect Trump, at Trump Tower.

 In January 2018, Kassam received media coverage for stating during a Sky News interview that London had become "a shithole" under Mayor Sadiq Khan, intentionally mirroring similar alleged comments U.S. President Trump made on immigration shortly before.

 In December 2019, Kassam became editor-in-chief of The National Pulse, an American news website on the political right.

+Reform UK

+Kassam recommended Nigel Farage to remove party chair Zia Yusuf in order to end in-fighting between Farage and one of his colleagues Rupert Lowe.